 The client

 A small luxury resort group with three boutique properties on the Andaman coast.
-Around two hundred staff across all properties.
-Their front-desk teams were stretched on guest enquiries, particularly during peak hours and overnight shifts.
+Around two hundred staff in total.
+Front-desk teams were stretched on guest enquiries, especially during peak hours and overnight shifts.

 The problem

-A high-end resort guest expects a quick, polite, accurate answer to questions like “what time does the spa open today” or “can someone arrange a longtail to the next island tomorrow morning”.
-Front desks were handling these messages over Line and WhatsApp on top of everything else.
+A high-end guest expects a quick, polite, accurate answer to questions like “what time does the spa open today” or “can someone arrange a longtail to the next island tomorrow morning”.
+Front desks handled these messages over Line and WhatsApp on top of everything else.
 Quality varied.
 Late-night messages sometimes went unanswered until morning, which is not the standard a five-star property wants to hold.

 The approach

 The system stayed strictly inside its knowledge base.
-Anything ambiguous (a request to book something complex, a complaint, an unusual question) got handed straight to the human concierge with full context.
-Guests never noticed the handover except as a slight tone shift; the response itself was always good.
+Anything ambiguous (a complex booking, a complaint, an unusual question) got handed straight to the human concierge with full context.
+Guests never noticed the handover except as a slight tone shift.

 The result

 About seventy percent of incoming guest messages got handled inside thirty seconds, around the clock, without the front desk getting involved.
 Guest satisfaction on responsiveness scored its highest year on record.
-The human concierges were freed for the kinds of requests where they actually add value, like arranging a private boat at sunset or a last-minute restaurant booking on a public holiday.
+The human concierges were freed for the requests where they actually add value: arranging a private boat at sunset, finding a last-minute restaurant booking on a public holiday.